 How many of you get into bed at night and aimlessly scroll through facebook, or get up in the morning and the first thing you do is grab your phone and do the same again; not even looking at one thing in particular but simply just browsing out of habit.
-I know that I for one am guilty as charged.
+We're all kinda guilty of that.

 SOCIAL MEDIA IS NOT ALWAYS REAL